mbilling/PBIConnectors/README.md

 * [Facebook Ads Insight](#the-facebook-ads-insight-connector) NEW
 * [Instagram](#the-instagram-connector)

+## Download ready-to-use packages
+You can download ready-to-use .mez files from SCITYLANA [here][sl-pbi-gallery].

 ## The Stripe Connector

 The "original" Stripe connector does not return all the data it should so here is a connector that does it right.